Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/introduction.rst

 we can see how the bones' segments smoothly "blend" into each other, even for roll.

 Of course,
-a geometry influenced by the chain is smoothly deformed according to the Bezier curve!
+a geometry influenced by the chain is smoothly deformed according to the Bézier curve!
 In fact,
 smooth bones are an easy way to replace long chains of many small rigid bones posed using IK...